 2. Open a Secured Credit Card

 A secured credit card is used just like a regular credit card.
-You will have to make a deposit for the amount of credit offered to you.
+You will have to deposit the amount of credit offered to you.
 If the limit is $500, you will send in a $500 deposit.
-Once you have your card you can use it to make purchases everywhere.
+Once you have your card, you can use it to make purchases everywhere.
 Make the monthly payments and build your credit score over time.

 3. Find a co-signer